 It is common knowledge that there is a substantial performance gap between full-custom and standard-cell based techniques, although contradictory examples exist [1].
 Recently, initiatives to compare and combine the techniques have been launched [2, 3].
 Dally and Chang [3] conclude that the structured floorplanning in full-custom design is the largest contributor to the performance gap for regular components such as register files.
-Per Larsson-Edefors Department of Computer Engineering Chalmers University of Technology SE-412 96 Göteborg, Sweden perla@ce.chalmers.se

 The aim of this paper is to quantify the performance gap between the two techniques for two types of adder structures, i.e. a regular ripple-carry adder and a less regular, but faster, tree adder.
-The rest of this paper is organized as follows: in Section 2 the two adder structures are described, then our simulation environments are presented in Section 3.
+The rest of this paper is organized as follows: in Section 2 the two adder structures are described, then our simulation Tomas Henriksson and Christer Svensson environments are presented in Section 3.
 Section 4 provides the results and finally we draw our conclusions in Section 5.